UEFA Euro U17 2023 qualifying round: Group 4 qualifier

 Centenary Stadium - Ta’Qali, Malta

-Northern Ireland U17s boss Gerard Lyttle made two changes from the starting eleven in the first qualifying round match against Czech Republic, which ended in a 1-1 draw.
+Northern Ireland U17s boss Gerard Lyttle made four changes from the starting eleven in the second qualifying round match against Scotland, which ended in a 3-0 win for the Scots.

 How it happened